FudanSELab/CLDIFF/README.md

 See our paper in [ACM digital library](https://dl.acm.org/citation.cfm?id=3238219)

 ### Web GUI
 Visualization for CLDIFF can be found [here](https://github.com/FudanSELab/CLDIFF-WEB).
-(TODO.
-We are working to make it easy to deploy.)

 ### Supported languages
 Currently it only supports java files.